cbw1243/KSUMathReview/README.md

 # Description
-The course materials for Mathematics Review and Computer Programming (Fall, 2018) at Kansas State University are documented here.
+These are materials for the Mathematics Review and Computer Programming course that I teach at Kansas State University in Fall 2018.

 # Guidence for downloading